MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget-bounds-revalidation.rst

 Flow Container
 --------------
-Each time Compute optimal size is called on a Container(And a widget), Compute content optimal size is also called, in the case of Flow, it computes the size of each children and adds to the total sum
+Each time Compute optimal size is called on a Container(And a widget), Compute content optimal size is also called, in the case of Flow, it computes the size of each children and adds to the total sum.

 The sample below is a simple computing of the size of a Flow Container: